jeremiah-c-leary/vhdl-style-guide/README.md

 My plan is to use a JSON file to configure the program.
 You will be able to turn off rules and configure rules through the file.

+## Installation

+After downloading the source, issue the following command:

+  python setup.py install

+This will install the vsg package and binary.
+If you add the path to the binary to your PATH environment variable, then the program can be called directly.

 ## Testing

 I will be using TDD for development.